07 Mar OUR SUMMARY OF HOOTSUITE’S SOCIAL MEDIA TRENDS OF 2019

 Trend 2: Storifying social

-The landscape of the newsfeed is changing as we know it.
+A huge social media trend is the changing landscape of the newsfeed.
 Stories are becoming a leading format for sharing, growing 15 times faster than feed-based sharing.
 Visual, ephemeral and immediate, stories are usually budget-friendly, created and consumed ad-hoc, and add a personal touch to your brand.

 Some of Hootsuite’s recommendations for integrating stories into your strategy include: